alexriedl/pacman/README.md

 - [ ] High Score
   - [ ] Store Scores between games
   - [ ] Allow setting player name
-- [ ] Flushed out ghost leaving pen logic to match actual game
+- [ ] Flush out ghost leaving pen logic to match actual game
+  - [ ] New game: Timer
+  - [ ] After Death: Pellet Counter (with force timer)
   - [ ] Ghosts leave pen to the right if a ghost mode switch happened while the ghost was in the pen
 - [ ] Ghost + Player Speeds per level
 - [ ] Blinky's speed based on remain pellets